 - Consumer panels remain current and give a complete picture at all times

 - Changes to consumer preferences can be researched and implemented quickly

 - Feelings toward sensitive issues, including X-rated products, alcohol and cigarettes, can be researched without face to face questioning

 - Data gathered is incredibly specific, meaning there is no danger of researching intentions rather than products

 Consumer panels can provide fantastic insight on sales activity, allowing companies across different outlets to compare their ROI and effects on consumers.
-If you have identified a need for specific research you can use a Live Audience service by simply selecting the audience criteria and the amount of responses you would like to receive.
+If you have identified a need for specific research you can use a consumer panels service by simply selecting the audience criteria and the amount of responses you would like to receive.